loloof64/Flutter-Simple-Chess-Board/README.md

 - onPromote: the given function is called whenever a promotion move is done on board by the user (if he's allowed to move pieces).
 You must return a `Future<PieceType?>`.
 The `Future` can wrap a `null` value in order to cancel.
 Otherwise, wrap a `PieceType` such as `PieceType.queen`.
 - showCoordinatesZone (optionnal) : says if you want to show coordinates and player turn around the board.
 Give `true` for showing it, or `false` for removing it.
 - lastMoveToHighlight (optionnal) : give data about the arrow to draw on the board, if any.
 You pass a `BoardArrow` with from/to cells `String` and color `Color` (such as `BoardArrow(from: 'e2', to: 'e4', color: Colors.blueAccent)`) if you want to draw an arrow, or `null` if you don't want any arrow on the board.
+- showPossibleMoves (optional) : enable interactive tap-to-move functionality with visual move indicators.
+Set to `true` to show possible moves when a piece is selected.
+- normalMoveIndicatorBuilder (optional) : custom widget builder for normal move indicators (moves to empty squares).
+Receives the cell size as parameter and should return a widget.
+- captureMoveIndicatorBuilder (optional) : custom widget builder for capture move indicators (moves to squares with opponent pieces).
+Receives the cell size as parameter and should return a widget.
 - engineThinking (optionnal) : says if you want to show a `CircularProgressBar` in order to indicate that an engine is trying to compute next move for example.

 ## Project's repository